 Jitter Click Test is an advanced test of clicking the mouse button for achieving high click speed.
 It involves a special type of clicking known as “Jitter Clicking” to get more than twice the click speed as compared to usual clicking.

 What is Jitter Clicking?
 Jitter Clicking is a clicking method where you click the mouse button at a very high speed to generate hand vibrations in a controlled way and transmit these vibrations to the finger, resulting in several mouse clicks within a few seconds.

 If you want to learn how to jitter click, follow the steps below.

 - First, learn to shake the forearm muscle to generate rapid vibrations in your hand.

 - Make sure your wrist is as stiff as you can do to produce the ‘jitter’ effect.

-- With stiff wrist, the vibrations of your forearm will be transferred to your finger.
+- With a stiff wrist, the vibrations of your forearm will be transferred to your finger.

 - As your finger starts vibrating, you can use it to burst numerous mouse clicks.

-Following is the simple tutorial to learn how to jitter click and help you score more in Jitter Click Test.
+Following is a simple tutorial to learn how to jitter click and help you score more in Jitter Click Test.

 Does it seem hard?